 By the 1980s, much of the Swiss watch industry had been decimated by the Quartz Crisis.
 Through a series of bank directives, acquisitions, mergers, and negotiations by the late Nicolas Hayek throughout the decade, Omega eventually became a part of the conglomerate we now know as the Swatch Group.

-Although the company makes an immense range of watch models, the brand now divides its lineup into four main collections: Speedmaster, Seamaster, Constellation, and De Ville.
+Although the company makes an immense range of OMEGA watches for sale, the brand now divides its lineup of watch models into four main collections: Speedmaster, Seamaster, Constellation, and De Ville.
 These collections then branch off into specific models such as the Speedmaster Moonwatch, Speedmaster Racing, Seamaster Diver 300M, Seamaster Planet Ocean, Seamaster Aqua Terra, Constellation Globemaster, De Ville Ladymatic, and so on.

 Below you'll find a general price guide for some popular watch models.
+New vs pre loved or reloved condition will have an effect on market price.
 Naturally, the price of precious metal watches are higher than stainless steel models in the retail market; however, steel watches typically retain more of their original value when re-sold on the secondary market.
 Some limited-edition models sell pre-owned for higher than MSRP in the secondary market, which explains why in some cases the used price on watches for sale is higher than the retail price.